Intelligent Machines: Does AI Really Spell the End of Lawyers?.

 This article originally appeared in Hong Kong Lawyer, the Official Journal of the Law Society of Hong Kong.

-The concept of artificial intelligence (“AI”) is not novel, but in recent years, it has rapidly transitioned from the science fiction department into real life, causing discussions and debates on how it might affect the fate of humanity.
+The concept of artificial intelligence (“AI”) is not novel, but in recent years, it has rapidly transitioned from the science fiction department into real life, causing discussions and debates on how it might affect different industries, including the Legal Profession.

 Professor Stephen Hawking, rather noncommittally noted that, “AI will be either the best, or the worst thing, ever to happen to humanity – we just don’t know which.”

-Presumably, that statement also applies to the legal profession – and one or other version of it is actively being discussed by lawyers, legal consultants and broader intellectual community.
+Presumably, that statement also applies to the legal profession – Legal AI is actively being discussed by lawyers, legal consultants and the broader intellectual community.

-While the possibility of an approaching doomsday is undoubtedly a consideration, it is equally important to understand the current state of the technology and in particular, its presently available applications and limitations.
+While the possibility of an approaching doomsday is undoubtedly a consideration, it is equally important to understand the current state of LegalTech and in particular, its presently available applications and limitations.

 Many people imagine AI to be a robot or at the very least, a computer programme that has human-like cognitive capacity, including an ability to learn, think and make decisions.
 While that is one aspect of AI, the term itself is generally understood more broadly to include any kind of computational modelling of intelligent behaviour.